Kentico/devnet.kentico.com/README.md

 > <sup>2</sup> If you want to bind your activity with Kentico Partner Program, provide the company name.

-> <sup>3</sup> Recommended is to start version numbering from 1.0.0, but there are no limitations until the versioning foolowing the [semantic versioning](http://semver.org).
+> <sup>3</sup> Recommended is to start version numbering from `1.0.0`, but there are no limitations until the versioning following the [semantic versioning](http://semver.org).
+Specified version is supposed to be bound to the last entry of the `kenticoVersionsArray`.

+> <sup>4</sup> Version of the Kentico EMS that the extension is referencing.
+The array is for keeping the record what version were the extension released in the past.
+Last one is assumed to be bound to the `version` record.
+Recommended approach is to have a table explaining what extension version is compatible with what Kentico EMS version in the description linked in `sourceUrl` attribute.

 ## Updating an extension